2-hour Longshan Temple walking tour with a private guide

 Landmarks & Architecture

-1-hour Catamaran Tour in Cape Town Bay USD 18 combines historic façades with modern silhouettes.
+Audio walking tour of Munich, the capital of Bavaria and beer USD 29 combines historic façades with modern silhouettes.
 Prominent squares, monuments, and skyline viewpoints help orient your footsteps across the city.

 Architectural walks reveal different eras side by side, while guided tours unpack details you might otherwise miss, from craftsmanship to city-planning decisions.